 Activities such as swimming or cycling can strengthen the muscles around the affected joints.
 This can help reduce the overall impact on the joints and slow the progression of RA.

-There is conflicting medical evidence about the benefits of applying heat or cold to relieve RA pain in the joints.
+There is limited medical evidence about the benefits of

 Tip: Never put ice directly on the skin.
 Wrap it first in a towel.

-Rest is important for treating joint aches, but too much rest or a sedentary lifestyle can make aching joints worse.
+Rest is important for treating joint aches.
+However, too much rest or a sedentary lifestyle can make aching joints worse.

 Working with a doctor or physical therapist can help ensure that a person finds the right balance between rest and strengthening exercise.